andrewskaggs/lunch-tools/README.md

 mongoimport --db LunchTranslator --collection translations --file data/translations.json
 ```

+###RSS Consumption
+Hit the endpoint `/lunches/update` to consume an RSS feed containing new lunches and add them
+to the database.
+The feed address must be set in the server environment variable `LUNCH_TRANSLATOR_RSS`.
+The lunch date is set by the publication date and the lunch contents is found by looking for a `<p>`  tag.

 ###Startup (Development Mode w/ browser-sync and nodemon)
 This is easiest with two terminals.